-Trump’s busy week: NATO, the Queen and Putin
+Trump’s busy week abroad: NATO, the Queen and Putin

 Merkel didn’t address Trump's comments, simply saying she was "very pleased" to have an opportunity to discuss big issues like economic development, migration and trade with Trump.

-Trump, accompanied by his staff and first lady Melania Trump, traveled from Washington to Brussels on Tuesday.
+Trump, accompanied by his staff and the first lady, traveled from Washington to Brussels on Tuesday.

 It is the President’s seventh foreign trip since he took office.